ArchitectSystematicTechnology/HyperNetVPNServer/README.md

  - Reverse Proxy: runs nginx, DNS nameserver and provide the infrastructure front-end.
  - Backend: runs the application services that the reverse proxy talks to, it runs, among other things, the LEAP web API, the gateway selection service, and the infrastructure that provides monitoring and alerting.
- - Gateway/s: These runs openvpn and act as **VPN gateways, which ideally require two publicly addressable IP addresses, one for ingress and one for egress.**
+ - Gateway/s: These run openvpn and act as **VPN gateways, which ideally require two publicly addressable IP addresses, one for ingress and one for egress.**
+ - Bridge: runs a [obfsvpn](https://0xacab.org/leap/obfsvpn) service, can run on the same machine as the gateway.

 ## How to provision a new provider?

 The machines should be considered to be fully managed by this framework when things have been deployed.
 It will modify the system-level configuration, install packages, start services, etc. However, it assumes that certain functionality is present, either managed manually or with some external mechanisms: network configuration, partitions, file systems, and logical volumes must be externally (or manually) managed.
-SSH access and configuration must be externally managed _unless_ you explicitly set enable_ssh=true (and add SSH keys to your admin users), in which case deployment will take over the SSH configuration.
+SSH access and configuration must be externally managed _unless_ you explicitly set `enable_ssh=true` in `lilypad/group_vars/all/config.yml` (and add SSH keys to your admin users), in which case deployment will take over the SSH configuration.

 The following commands should be run  ***locally on your computer*** in order to install and deploy Lilypad on the remote machines.